Congratulations. You Got a New Member.

 Your member acquisition strategy is a machine.
 It churns away, dropping members on the doorstep day after day, week after week, month after month.
 Acquisition gets all the accolades, the biggest share of the budget, and high-fives when there is a big win.

 Why is acquisition so important?
 Because most organizations think growth is a good goal.
-And the truth is, not every member sticks around.
+But the truth is, not every member sticks around.
 The bucket has a hole in the bottom and attrition is a fact of life in a continuity environment.
 If you want to grow, you have to acquire faster than the flow of defectors leaking out the bottom of the bucket.

 But … what if we stole some of acquisition’s thunder (and budget) by making that hole just a little bit smaller?